ky4ds/ky4ds.github.io/_posts/2021-06-16-two-band-trapped-dipole-calculator.markdown

 ## Caveat

-I have not yet built an antenna using these exact values, however these values are close to alternative calculations I've done while designing and building my first trap dipole (which was successful).
+I have not yet built an antenna using this tool, however these values are close to alternative calculations I've done while designing and building my first trap dipole (which was successful).

 ## Notes